MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ### Enhance Vessel Visualization Based on Distance Information
 Now that you've successfully obtained the vessel skeleton graph using `DtfSkeletonization`, let's take the next step to enhance the vessel visualization based on the radius information of the vessels.
 We will modify the existing code to use the minimum distance between centerline and surface of the vessels for defining the color.

-The values for the provided vascular tree vary between 0 and 10mm.
-Therefore define the range of the `SoLUTEditor` to *New Range Min* as *1* and *New Range Max* as *10*.
+The values for the provided vascular tree vary between 0mm and 10mm.
+Therefore, define the range of the `SoLUTEditor` to *New Range Min* as *1* and *New Range Max* as *10*.
 On *Editor* tab, define the following LUT:

 ![SoLUTEditor](images/tutorials/visualization/V8_SoLUTEditor2.png "SoLUTEditor")